decidim-ice/decidim-module-decidim_awesome/README.md

 | 0.5.x | 0.21.x, 0.22.x |

 > *Heads up!*
+> * version 0.11.0 is only compatible with Decidim v0.28 as a major redesign makes backward compatibility impractical.
 > * version 0.10.0 requires database migrations!
 Don't forget the migrations step when updating.
 > * version 0.8.0 removes CSS Themes for tenants.
 If you have been using them you will have to manually migrate them to custom styles.
 > * version 0.8.0 uses ActiveStorage, same as Decidim 0.25.
 2 new rake task have been introduced to facilitate the migration: `bin/rails decidim_awesome:active_storage_migrations:check_migration_from_carrierwave` and